Home / OMSAS Application Guide / OMSAS – University of Ottawa

 • At least 3 of your undergraduate years of study were completed as full-time.

-• You have completed all admission requirements, including prerequisite courses, by the beginning of June preceding admission into the MD Program.
+• You have completed all admission requirements by June 1 preceding admission into the MD Program.

 I am applying as a co-op student

-If you are registered in a co-operative education program (co-op), you are eligible to apply if you meet the prerequisites.
+If you are registered in a co-operative education program (co-op), you are eligible to apply if you meet the admission requirements.

 To satisfy the 3 years of full-time studies requirement, each completed year of study must have at least 2 academic terms per trimester (fall, winter and spring-summer).

-Any academic year where you completed 2 work terms will not count as part of the 3 prerequisite years of full-time studies and, therefore, the grades obtained during the academic term will not be used in the cumulative grade point average (cGPA) calculation.
+Any academic year where you completed 2 work terms will not count as part of the 3 required years of full-time studies and, therefore, the grades obtained during the academic term will not be used in the cumulative grade point average (CGPA) calculation.

 I am applying as a student from a CEGEP or a community college